schierlm/Oberon2013Modifications/LanguageServerProtocolHelper/protocol.md

   this line needs an indentation level lower than the current indentation level.
   In case the token is in the middle of a line, apply the indentation to the next line instead.
+- `ANSWER_OutdentThisLineAndComment` (94): Same as previously describe packet, except
+  that in case this token is preceded by a comment on its own line, reduce the indentation level of the comment as well.
+- `ANSWER_TokenIsComment` (95): Mark the previous token as a comment, used by previously described packet.

 SwitchEmbeddedMode
 ------------------